foxbao/mmlab_install/README.md

-Read mmdetection3d.md to install the original mmdetection3d
+Read detr3d.md to run the installation of deter3d